Since 1945, (O.F.F.) Ontario Flying Farmers have been promoting use of airplanes in agriculture

 Ian Durand is the Vice-President of the No. 6 RCAF Dunnville Museum.
 The museum is located at the Dunnville Airport at 536 Port Maitland Rd. in Dunnville.
 Contact information is available at Silo Direct Link to Dunnville Airport

-3 responses to “Since 1945, (O.F.F.)
+3 thoughts on “Since 1945, (O.F.F.)
 Ontario Flying Farmers have been promoting use of airplanes in agriculture”

 The Second World War was a dark time in Canada’s history, and many may not know that Haldimand County was an integral part of our air training program.